yihaoye/flax-log-visualization/README.md

 ##Briefly Introduction
 The FLAX log visualization system presents several data analyses with corresponding graph.
 The following examples are some of these graphs.

+This system can be divided into two parts: front-end and back-end:
+The back-end applies Java program and MongoDB to process FLAX log data and output JSON files.
+The front-end applies web tech (Bootstrap, jQuery, D3.js) to draw graphs depending on back-end's JSON file.

 Overview Calendar of all users' behaviors: